adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 ```
 Check Spark Delta Lake integration:

-This is a simple example for setting up a spark cluster (using only spark driver pod) to run spark apps that utilize Delta Lake.
+This is a simple example using only spark driver pod to run spark apps that utilize Delta Lake.
 Delta Lake is a technology that helps:

-    Make data transformations storage more resiliant
+    - Make data transformations storage more resiliant
-    Enable time travel
+    - Enable time travel
-    Make storage more efficient using parquet files
+    - Make storage more efficient using parquet files

-Being able to run on a spark driver pod is a stepping stone to running on a cluster in the k8s as spark cluster manager.
+Being able to run on a spark driver pod is a stepping stone to running on a cluster (with k8s as spark cluster manager).

-Example1: run spark apps that utilize Delta Lake (local)
+Example1: Run spark apps that utilize Delta Lake (local)

-This is an example pyspark app that does some simple things with Delta lake
+This is an example pyspark app that does some simple things with Delta lake.

 Cells: